Skip to main content

 Don't have a contract or don't want to use the contract to pay for this certificate?
 Use a credit card to pay for the certificate.

 We authorize the card when the request is made.
-However, we only complete the transaction once we issue your certificate.
+However, we don't finish the transaction until we issue your certificate.

 If you have a contract enabled, check Exclude from contract terms.